Having sensitive skin is tough.

-And since blades are cheap, you can change them more often.
-A sharp blade is an important ingredient if you want to prevent irritation because these won’t pull or tug which often leads to ingrown hair.
+And since the blades are cheap, you can change them more often.
+A sharp blade is an essential ingredient if you want to prevent irritation because these won’t pull or tug, which often leads to ingrown hair.

 While you can shave more efficiently with a cartridge, a safety razor will give you a more comfortable shave minus the irritations that go along shaving with a 5 blade razor.